kridang/seattle-housing-map/README.md

 ***

 ## Other Notes
-- The map is designed to work on most desktop and laptop screens
+- The map is designed to work on desktop and laptop screens
 - Future improvements may include user accounts, bookmarking favorite neighborhoods, and additional interactive filters for amenities.
 - Limitation: This data reflects reported crimes in Seattle over the last five years.
 Not all incidents are reported, and patterns may be influenced by policing practices, neighborhood demographics, and other systemic factors.